cdutboy928/notes/ubuntu/ubuntu.md

 * --section
     Capture a section.
 You will be able to select any child window by moving the mouse over it.
 * --web=[URL]
     Capture a webpage.
-Providing an URL ist optional.
+Providing an URL list optional.
 * -r, --redo
     Redo last screenshot.
 #### setting options